ckeditor/ckeditor4/tests/core/creators/manual/detachedcustominterval.md

 3. Wait three seconds for editor creation.

 **Expected**
-  * There is CKEDITOR warning message ('editor-delayed-creation-success') with 'interval - 3000 ms' mode.
+  * There is CKEDITOR 'editor-delayed-creation-success' warning with 'interval - 3000 ms' mode.
   * Editor is created.
   * Editor data is editable.
   * Editor contains initial data.